jdavis/jdavis.github.com/_posts/2017-10-11-an-email-from-edsger-dijkstras-son.md

 In January 2016, I received an email from Marcus Dijkstra, Edsger's son.
 It was a surreal moment and an one of my favorite emails to date.

-I want to share it with everyone because of extra details it has about how Dijkstra improved upon his handwriting.
+I want to share it with everyone because of the extra details it has about how Dijkstra improved upon his handwriting.

 ## The Email